Deep Learning in Physical Layer Communications: Introduction

 \section{Introduction}

-In recent years, deep learning (DL) has shown its overwhelming privilege in many areas, such as computer vision, robotics, and natural language processing.
-The idea of using neural network (NN) to intelligentize machines can be traced to 1942 when a simple model was proposed to simulate the status of a single neuron.
-DL adopts a deep neural network (DNN) to find data representation at each layer, which could be built by using different types of machine learning (ML) techniques, including supervised ML, unsupervised ML, and reinforcement learning.
+The idea of using neural networks (NN) to intelligentize machines can be traced to 1942 when a simple model was proposed to simulate the status of a single neuron.
+Deep learning (DL) adopts a deep neural network (DNN) to find data representation at each layer, which could be built by using different types of machine learning (ML) techniques, including supervised ML, unsupervised ML, and reinforcement learning.
+In recent years, DL has shown its overwhelming privilege in many areas, such as computer vision, robotics, and natural language processing, due to its advanced algorithms and tools in learning complicated models.